tiiiecherle/osx_install_config/README.md

 [will-riley](https://github.com/will-riley/osx_prefs-10.8/blob/master/osx_set_dockapps.sh)

-Thanks to everyone I got information from and I forgot to credit.
-I did so much research and do not remember all websites.
+Thanks to everyone I got information from and that I forgot to credit.
 If someone feels left out just write me and I´ll add the credit.

+Thanks to all developers and users that share their knowledge and provide so much (free) high quality software that is used in many of these scripts.
+This would not be possible without all of their efforts.

+Last but not least thanks to Apple for developing an extraordinary operating system in macOS.